 Line Pack Management

 First Gas will use reasonable endeavours to maintain Line Pack between the upper and lower Acceptable Line Pack Limits.
-First Gas will determine such limits as being those it considers sufficient for it to provide all DNC and Supplementary Capacity while complying with its Security Standard and any other obligations it has under this Code at that time.
+First Gas will determine limits which it considers sufficient for it to provide all DNC and Supplementary Capacity while complying with its Security Standard and any other obligations it has under this Code.

 To the extent that (in aggregate) parties do not comply with their Primary Balancing Obligation, Line Pack may be either depleted or inflated.
-Where First Gas determines that a breach of the relevant Acceptable Line Pack Limit is likely without any preventative action, First Gas will (except during a Critical Contingency, Force Majeure Event or Emergency) take steps to ensure that Line Pack remains within acceptable limits, including by:
+Where First Gas determines that a breach of the relevant Acceptable Line Pack Limit is likely without any preventative action, First Gas will (except during a Critical Contingency, Force Majeure Event or Emergency) take steps to ensure that Line Pack remains within the Acceptable Line Pack Limits, including by:

 where practical, moving Gas from one part of the Transmission System to another; and/or